How to Become a Police Officer in Colorado

 Colorado Police Jobs Outlook

-For anyone considering applying for a Colorado law enforcement position, the future looks relatively positive.
-According to the BLS, the average annual wage for police and sheriff’s patrol officers in Colorado in was $64,680 in May 2014.1 The state’s growth for officers is projected to grow by 9.1% through 2022.6
+The outlook for police careers in Colorado is positive.
+According to the BLS, the average annual wage for police and sheriff’s patrol officers in Colorado was $71,270 in May 2017.1 Jobs growth for Colorado police officers is projected at 13% through 2026, with an anticipated 810 average annual openings.8

-As far as projected job openings over the next ten years, the annual average number of employment openings is estimated to reach 380 within the same 10-year period.6 Replacement hirings are expected to rise significantly due to the large number of baby boomer police veterans who will be retiring over the next five to ten years.
+Replacement hirings are expected to rise significantly due to a large number of baby boomer police veterans who will be retiring over the next decade years.
 Additionally, employment and recruitment cycles tend to coincide with allocated state budgets.
 To see current law enforcement openings, take a look at our police jobs board.

 Police and Sheriff Patrol Officer Salary in Colorado

-1. US Bureau of Labor Statistics, May 2014 State Occupational Employment and Wage Estimates, Colorado: https://www.bls.gov/oes/current/oes_co.htm
+1. Bureau of Labor Statistics, State Occupational Employment and Wage Estimates, Colorado: https://www.bls.gov/oes/current/oes_co.htm